 - For kidney ultrasound, you may be asked to drink 4-6 glasses of liquid an hour before the exam.
 You may also be asked to avoid food for 8-12 hours before the test.

-- For aortic ultrasound, you may be asked to avoid eating for 8-12 hours before the exam.
+- For aortic ultrasound, you may be asked to avoid eating and drinking for 8-12 hours before the exam.

 - Wear comfortable, loose-fitting clothing for the exam.

 A radiologist, a physician specifically trained to interpret radiological examinations, will analyze the images and send a signed report to the provider who referred you to ARA.
 The physician will then share the results with you.
 Your report will also be available on the patient portal within 15 days.